 A filmmaker with an ethos to tell emotionally charged tales that are bound by nuance, authenticity and cultural specificity.

 Rachel Maxine Anderson is an Australian-Filipino writer and director based in Australia.
-With a strong belief that there is strength in vulnerability, Rachel is passionate about telling honest stories that explore themes of identity, culture, grief and self discovery.
-Rachel co-created and directed the short-form series Bananas as part of the Screen Queensland and SBS Unscripted Initiative.
-A portrayal of living between two cultures in Queensland as an Asian- Australian, Bananas was an official selection into SXSW Film Festival 2020 and can now be streamed on SBS on Demand.
+With a strong belief that there is strength in vulnerability, Rachel is passionate about telling personal stories that explore themes of identity, culture, grief and self discovery.
+Rachel co-created and directed the short-form series BANANAS as part of the Screen Queensland and SBS Unscripted Initiative.
+A portrayal of living between two cultures in Queensland as an Asian- Australian, the series was an official selection into SXSW Film Festival in 2020.

-Rachel completed a director’s attachment with director, Jeffrey Walker on the Universal Studio Group TV Series Young Rock through SQ Attach.
-In 2022, Rachel directed the short film Viv’s Silly Mango as part of The Kaleidoscope Project, a joint ABC and Screen Australia initiative.
-A vibrant coming-of-age film written and produced by Mary Duong & Rae Choi, and inspired by 90s riot grrrl DIY ethos, Viv’s Silly Mango explores friendship, music, and self-discovery through an intersectional Asian-Australian lens.
+Through SQ Attach, Rachel then completed a director’s attachment with director Jeffrey Walker on the Universal Studio Group TV Series YOUNG ROCK.
+In 2022, Rachel went on to direct the short film VIV'S SILLY MANGO as part of The Kaleidoscope Project, a joint initiative between ABC and Screen Australia.

 GRANTS AND PROGRAMS